mpenney99/zustand-computed-property/README.md

 This library is designed with TypeScript in mind.

-The return-type of `computed` is simply the type of the computed value itself (it's actually a function, but for typing purposes we pretend it's not).
-Because of this, computed properties can be defined in the Store the same as any regular property.
+The return-type of `computed` and `watch` is simply the type of the resolved value itself (they actually return functions, but we pretend for typing purposes).
+This makes typing the store easier, as computed properties can be defined just like any regular property.

 ## Usage